erichardson97/airrc_refsets_tutorial/_sources/pages/mixcr.rst.txt

 Introduction
 ------------

-Mixcr is an extremely widely-used tool for IG/TR analysis - Mixcr has its own references, which are distributed with the program.
+MiXCR is an extremely widely-used tool for IG/TR analysis - MiXCR has its own references, which are distributed with the program.

-Mixcr has many presets and options for specifying how alignment is performed for different library preparation and sequencing methods.
+MiXCR has many presets and options for specifying how alignment is performed for different library preparation and sequencing methods.
 This tutorial reflects one example, Takara's SMART-seq for BCR with UMIs.

 Installation